 Learn how to build a web app with React, Material-UI, Next, Express, Mongoose, and MongoDB.
-We use ES6 syntax and keep our book up-to-date with the latest versions of all dependencies.
+We regularly update the book with the latest versions of all dependencies.

 Popular third party APIs

 Learn how to integrate a web app with Google for user authentication, Github for markdown and collaboration, AWS SES for transactional emails, MailChimp for newsletters, and Stripe for selling.

 We cover every step of building a web app - writing pages/components, creating a server, connecting a database, integrating APIs, and more.
 You could spend weeks searching these topics on Google.
 Add the final app you build to your portfolio.

 If you have questions, search our closed Github issues or create a new one.
 We are happy to answer beginner to expert-level questions.
 With the help of our readers, we've made over 200 improvements to our book.

 "I use various online resources like udemy.com and acloud.guru for eLearning, but this book is the best thus far to get one up to speed with the necessary skill sets to immediately run a web application."